Natural Gas Liquids | Essential Energy & Industrial Resource

 Pentanes PlugBlending with vehicle fuel; exported for bitumen productionTransportation

 The largest customer for NGLs, particularly ethane, is the chemical industry.
 Ethane is valuable because the industry uses it to create ethylene (ethylene loading solutions), which is the raw ingredient in most types of plastics.
-The complex process of converting ethane into ethylene is called cracking.
+Chemists convert ethane into ethylene through a complex process called cracking.
 Ethane cracker facilities heat the gas to approximately 1,500 degrees Fahrenheit to change the chemical composition of the ethane molecules resulting predominantly in ethylene.
-The ethylene is then cooled rapidly so it can be transported via pipelines in its liquid state.”
-Other chemicals can then be added to create entirely new compounds that are made into many of the consumer products we use every day.
+Operators rapidly cool the ethylene so they can transport it through pipelines in its liquid state.
+They then add other chemicals to create entirely new compounds, which manufacturers turn into many consumer products we use daily.
+In addition to ethylene, other chemicals derived from NGLs include propylene, benzene, methanol, and butadiene.
+Although we may not recognize their names immediately, these products are building blocks in consumer items and applications most of us use daily.

 There are many immediate benefits of increased U.S. domestic natural gas production: lower costs for home heating and electricity; reduced emissions from power generation plants as they switch from coal and oil to natural gas, and a decreased reliance on foreign countries for energy.
 However, the secondary benefits of the domestic gas boom are also incredibly important to the U.S. economy.
 Increased domestic natural gas, oil, and NGL production are strengthening the refining and petrochemical industry, restoring the manufacturing sector, and making America a global energy superpower.